I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/VoiceLogger/readme.md

 ## Description

-This payload activates your targets microphone and converts their speech to text and exfils it to discord With the optional functionality of incorporating voice activated payloads
+This payload activates your target's microphone, converts their speech to text, and exfils it to Discord with the optional functionality of incorporating voice activated payloads.

 ## Getting Started